A final goodbye before the landfill collapse

 He is also still waiting for Prime Waste Solutions to fulfill burial assistance for Rowena.

 Every morning, Bienvenido still wakes up at 4 a.m.
-But now, there is no one to wake with coffee and a hug—only the memory of a goodbye that came twice, and a love strong enough to survive even the collapse of a mountain.
-(Juan Carlo de Vela)
+But now, there is no one to wake with coffee and a hug—only the memory of a goodbye that came twice, and a love strong enough to survive even the collapse of a mountain. / JCDV